jarppe/python-in-docker/README.md

 In my opinion the best way to develop in Python (or in any other language for that matter) is to do all your development inside a Docker container.
-The folder `dev` has the previous FastAPI example, but with once minor difference: the `uvicorn` server is started with `--reload` flag.
+The folder `dev` has the previous FastAPI example, but with one minor difference: the `uvicorn` server is started with `--reload` flag.

 Build: